BestTimesToVisit.com Logo

 food

-Don't leave without trying 'cocido madrileño' if you're visiting in the cooler months – it's a hearty, multi-course chickpea stew that's a true taste of the region.
-Many restaurants in towns like Cercedilla or Navacerrada offer it as a set menu.
-Ask locals for their favorite 'mesón' (traditional inn) for the most authentic experience.
+Don't leave without trying 'cocido madrileño' if you're visiting in cooler months – it's a hearty, multi-course chickpea stew that's a true mountain specialty.
+Many restaurants in towns like Cercedilla or Manzanares el Real offer it as a 'menú del día' (set lunch menu) which is fantastic value.
+Ask for it a day in advance as it often requires slow cooking.

 packing